braedon2/braedonmcdonald.ca/README.md

 * In the `website_generation` directory make a copy of `config.template.py` in same directory and call it `config.py`
   * Change the strings in `Config` and `TestConfig`.
-The `photo_albums_bucket` shouldn't need to be changed but the rest need to be changed to local paths
+The `photo_albums_bucket` and `db_backup_bucket` shouldn't need to be changed but the rest need to be changed to local paths
 * Bring up the VS Code build tasks with `ctrl+shift+B` and run `restore db`
 * Bring up build tasks again and run `restore photo albums`
 * Bring up build tasks again and run `restore guitar videos`